CCI-DA/SQL_challenge/Case Study #4 - Data Bank/README.md

 > This case study focuses on leveraging data to support strategic planning and future expansion.

+>This case study also aims to mimic traditional banking style transactions data but with a twist.

 ### What to spect

 > 1. Data cleaning.